 Lighting regulations provide the stick for energy responsibility while rebates carrots -- hard cash for saving electricity.
 Our recommendation is that you call your power company before starting any new construction or renovation project to determine if rebates are available.
 As with regulations rebates are listed by state.

-This page is still under development.
-For additional information call Service Lamp, 800-222-LAMP.
+For additional information call Service Lamp, 856-768-0404.